mcairlangga2/LowResourceGenreClassification/README.md

 # Low Resource Music Genre Classification
+Music genre classification plays a vital role in Music Information Retrieval (MIR), yet low-resource genres from regions like Indonesia, Sri Lanka, and Pakistan remain underexplored.
+This project aims to address this gap by introducing a **curated dataset** featuring nine music genres—three from each country—with **100 audio snippets per genre**.
 ## Creating Dataset

 You can use the following script to automatically create 30-second samples from your songs.
 You can adjust the number of samples that you want to create from one song.